 Fund Flooding Solutions for Virginia

-Anyone who lives in Hampton Roads knows that flooding has become one of the most challenging public policy issues facing coastal Virginia.
+Flooding has become one of the most challenging public policy issues facing coastal Virginia.
 The rising of ocean waters due to climate change, combined with the area’s sinking land, will cause as much as 7.5 feet of sea level rise by century’s end, according to the Virginia Institute of Marine Sciences.
-The Dutch engineering firm Fugro estimates that Norfolk needs at least $1 billion in public investment to adapt to the flooding threat posed by climate change.[iii]
+For example, the Dutch engineering firm Fugro estimates that Norfolk needs at least $1 billion in public investment to adapt to the flooding threat posed by climate change.[iii]
 That billion dollar price tag is equal to Norfolk’s entire annual operating budget.[iv]
-Other coastal cities face similar threats.
-Now that Virginia has joined the Regional Greenhouse Gas Initiative (RGGI), the state has a source of funding for this growing problem.
-However, we still have work to do.
+Cities throughout the Commonwealth face similar threats.
+Progress is being made as resilience planning and projects throughout the state are funded via the Community Flood Preparedness Fund, a result of Virginia’s membership in the Regional Greenhouse Gas Initiative (RGGI).
+Additionally, the release of a statewide Coastal Resilience Master Plan to unite flood resilience strategies throughout the state is imminent.
+Despite these advances, we still have work to do.

-Why We Need Flooding Solutions Now: Hampton Roads is Ground Zero for the Climate Crisis in Virginia
+Why We Need Flooding Solutions Now: Virginia is Ground Zero for the Climate Crisis

 - Sea-level rise: The rate of sea-level rise on Virginia’s coast is close to the fastest in the nation.
 The Virginia Institute of Marine Science (VIMS) projects that Virginia’s coast will see 3-7 more feet of sea level rise by 2100.

 - Heavier precipitation: As the atmosphere warms, it holds more moisture, leading to more extreme precipitation from storms.